NickHardeman/ofxMacUtils/README.md

 It was designed to configure OSX for long term installations.
 Tested with OF v.0.08 and OSX 10.8 - 10.10.

+This addon is evolving and new functionality is currently being added.

 Some example functionality:
 * Set Wifi to on, off.
 * Set GateKeeper